 We use it for everything from Pasta to Potatoes, Eggs, to Soup… even Meatballs cook up super in this pot.
 It’s an electric pressure cooker that is SO much better than having than the one that sits on the stove.
 That thing scares me and so it now has a permanent home: our garage, until someone wants to take it off my hands.

-Cooking fish in the Instant Pot is rather easy – you can add your cup of water (for the steam), then your trivet, then wrap the fish in foil.
-But we stopped using foil a long time ago and I refuse to use it now.. so for Cod, we simply laid cherry tomatoes in a 2 qt Anchor Hocking Baking Dish.
+Cooking fish in the Instant Pot is rather easy – you can add your cup of water (for the steam), then your trivet, then lay your foil on the trivet, or opt for a baking dish and set that directly on the trivet.

 I can’t stress enough though.. the importance of picking up quality seafood – stay away from farmed seafood (which are usually the cheaper varieties in store).
 Read more about that HERE.